Nvidia reports $3.08 billion in Q1 2020 revenue, up 39% as AI and cloud soar

 Last week, Nvidia launched its Ampere-based A100 GPU, an enormous AI chip with 54 billion transistors and a design based on a new generation of AI technology.

-For the second fiscal quarter that ends at the close of July, Nvidia expects revenue to be $3.65 billion and gross profit margins of 58.6% on a GAAP basis and 66% on a non-GAAP basis.
+For the second fiscal quarter that ends at the close of July, Nvidia expects revenue of $3.65 billion and gross profit margins of 58.6% on a GAAP basis and 66% on a non-GAAP basis.

 Game industry revenues for Nvidia’s chips was $1.34 billion, up 27% from the same period a year earlier.
 Big titles such as Minecraft could help push forward adoption of Nvidia’s RTX real-time ray tracing technology, which gives computer images much better shadow and lighting effects.
 More than 100 new laptops are using Nvidia GeForce GPUs with RTX technology.

-Data center revenue of $1.14 billion was up 80% from a year earlier.
+Datacenter revenue of $1.14 billion was up 80% from a year earlier.
 Professional visualization revenues were $307 million, up 15% from a year earlier.
 Automotive revenue was $155 million, down 7% from a year earlier.

-Collette Kress, chief financial officer at Nvidia, said in a statement that COVID-19 challenges created supply chain delays early in the quarter.
-Shelter-in-place rules in Chian forced the closure of retail outlets and internet gaming cafes in China, hurting sales of gaming products.
+Colette Kress, chief financial officer at Nvidia, said in a statement that COVID-19 challenges created supply chain delays early in the quarter.
+Shelter-in-place rules in China forced the closure of retail outlets and internet gaming cafes, hurting sales of gaming products there.
 But work-from-home also drove a surge in demand for both gaming and commercial computers as companies equipped employees with work tools.

-Automotive informatainment and autonomous car spending is expected to decline for the next several quarters.
+Automotive “informatainment” and autonomous car spending is expected to decline for the next several quarters.
 Graphics chip revenue was $1.17 billion, up 25% from a year ago.